 The best way to ensure your event or activity is inclusive of all people is to think about things beforehand!
 Have a plan about how you will organise everything to be as accessible as possible.
 If you keep access and inclusion on the agenda, you will set yourself up to run a successful, inclusive event.

-It is good to think about specific accommodations a person with disability might need.
+It is good to think about specific accommodations a disabled person might need.
 If you can, ask the participants about their unique access needs beforehand.
 You can do this by inviting people to get in touch with you or through the registration form.

 You can’t do everything, but you can clearly inform people about access and barriers before they arrive.–YDAS